 Registering for Internship Credit

-a.
-To calculate the minimum hours you’ll need to spend on-site, please use the chart below.
+Calculate the minimum hours you’ll need to spend on-site:

 |Number of Credits